parminderunited/GBRDocs/tutorials/adding-liquidity-on-pcs.md

 **Step 2:**
 Click on “Liquidity” and then on “Add liquidity”.
-Select the FAKT token by entering the contract address of FAKT \(0x5857c96dae9cf8511b08cb07f85753c472d36ea3\) and BNB.
-Enter the amount of FAKT you want to add to the liquidity pool and automatically corresponding amount of BNB will show up.
+Select the GBR token by entering the contract address of GBR \(0x5857c96dae9cf8511b08cb07f85753c472d36ea3\) and BNB.
+Enter the amount of GBR you want to add to the liquidity pool and automatically corresponding amount of BNB will show up.

- Click on “Approve FAKT” and approve the transaction on Metamask.
+ Click on “Approve GBR” and approve the transaction on Metamask.
 Once you approve and the transaction is confirmed on-chain the interface will look as shown below.

 ![](../.gitbook/assets/image%20%289%29.png)

 **Step 3:**
 Click on “Supply” and double check the details on the popup.
 Once done approve the transaction on Metamask.
-Once the transaction is approve you will see the amount of LP tokens you receive for the liquidity provided on FAKT-BNB pair as shown below.
+Once the transaction is approve you will see the amount of LP tokens you receive for the liquidity provided on GBR-BNB pair as shown below.

 ![](../.gitbook/assets/image%20%2811%29.png)
-medifakt.network
+gbrscan.com
-You can stake the LP tokens on rewards.fuse.io platform to earn more FAKT tokens.
+You can stake the LP tokens on rewards.fuse.io platform to earn more GBR tokens.